QuickImageComment/QuickImageComment/README.md

 The program is built using Visual Studio 2022 with .Net 4.6.1 framework.

 There is also a solution to build a program with slightly reduced functionality running on Windows XP with .Net 4.0 framework.
-As exiv2 0.28 cannot be built to run on Windows XP (main reason seems to be that it requires C++17), exiv2 0.27.5.1 from QuickImageComment 4.54 is used.
+As exiv2 0.28 cannot be built to run on Windows XP (main reason seems to be that it requires C++17), exiv2 0.27.5.x is used.
+To build that DLL, use the branch "exiv2-0.27.5-for-WinXP" and build using "exiv2Cdecl_WinXP.sln".
 The limitations of this version:
 * It does not include LibRaw for display of RAW images, so for display of RAW images a manufacturer's codec or the Microsoft Raw Image Extension is needed.
 * Google Maps or Bing Maps cannot be used for the map display in the program itself, only via "Map in Standard Browser".
 * It does not support using AppCenter.ms which allows sending error reports and anonymous usage data.
 Note: Using AppCenter.ms has to be enabled explicitely in the version for .Net 4.6.1, so using the version for Windows XP/.Net 4.0 is not necessary to avoid sending data via AppCenter.ms.